Mathematics and Music

 Prerequisites: We assume familiarity with algebra, trigonometry, functions and graphs at the high school level.
 We assume familiarity with musical staffs, standard clefs, and key signatures.
-Calculus and Music Theory are not prerequisites, although the student will be taught some of both.
+Calculus and Music Theory are not prerequisites, although the student will be introduced to some of both.

 Content: This course is a study of interrelationships between mathematics and music.
 It will review some background concepts in music and mathematics as they are encountered.
-Music concepts covered include diatonic and chromatic scales (standard and non-standard), intervals, rhythm, meter, form, melody, chords, progressions, equal and mean tone temperament, just intonation, overtones, timbre, and formants.
+Music concepts covered include diatonic and chromatic scales (standard and non-standard), intervals, rhythm, meter, form, melody, chords, progressions, temperament (equal, mean tone, Pythagorean), just intonation, overtones, timbre, and formants.
 Mathematical concepts covered include integers, rational and real numbers, equivalence relations, geometric transformations, logarithms, sequences and series, groups, rings, modular arithmetic, periodic functions, and (very basic) harmonic analysis.

 Goals: 1.
 Understand relationships between mathematics and music.

-2. Develop/enhance the studentsŐ musical knowledge and creativity.
+2. Develop/enhance the students’ musical knowledge and creativity.

-3. Develop/enhance the studentsŐ skills in mathematics, abstract reasoning, and computation.
+3. Develop/enhance the students’ skills in mathematics, abstract reasoning, and computation.

-4. Integrate the studentsŐ artistic and analytic skills.
+4. Integrate the students’ artistic and analytic skills.

 5. Introduce the computer and synthesizer as interactive tools for musical and mathematical creativity.

 Class Attendance: The instructor strives to elicit lively, vigorous, interactive discussions in the class.
 Participation in class is an essential part of this learning experience.
 We will be spending some time listening to, evaluating, and discussing various aural examples, and students will be asked to express their reactions and contribute in other ways.
-Also some important demonstrations on the use of the hardware and software will take place in class.
-Therefore attendance will be taken, and class attendance is a part of the final grade.
-Students should discuss any necessary absences with the instructor, preferably in advance.
+Also, some important demonstrations on the use of the hardware and software will take place in class.
+Therefore attendance will be taken, and class attendance/participation is a part of the final grade.
+Students should discuss any necessary absences with the teaching assistant, preferably in advance.